rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/persistent-storage/_index.md

 pre: "5. "
 weight: 290
 ---
-Applications running on the cloud deallocate any resources consumed by them when they stop, scale down or fail.
+Applications running on the cloud de-allocate any resources consumed when they stop, scale down, or fail.
-This implies that the working storage associated to them is ephemeral.
+This implies that the working storage associated with them is ephemeral.
 To get around this problem rapyuta.io provides a mechanism to consume persistent [block storage](https://en.wikipedia.org/wiki/Block-level_storage) for your applications running in the cloud.
-This storage can be associated to at most one running deployment at any given point of time.
+This storage can be associated with at most one running deployment at any given point of time.
 A user is typically required to manage the lifecycle of the application code independently from the associated storage.